Lazerbeak12345/chaml/README.md

   - In the lib directory are libraries that I plan to have available.
 Many are highly experimental.
   - I plan on re-writing this once a different implementation starts working.
-- flex_bison was going to be the official first language compiler/interpreter/ whatever_the_heck_I_actually_got_out_of_it, but as I am not super familiar with C or C++ I am looking into alternatives.
-I actually can do basic math in the library as if it was actually done, but it feels unreliable.
-- java is my potential replacement for flex_bison.
+- java is the official first language implementation.
 The tokeniser is almost complete, and can now export to XML.

 ### Plans